 This version of the H.G.
 Wells novel The War of the Worlds (1898) is essentially where the legend of the low-budget production company The Asylum began.
 The Asylum had been in business since the 1990s where they had made a steady output of mostly low-budget horror films – titles include the likes of Scarecrow (2002), King of the Ants (2003), Alien Abduction (2005), Dead Men Walking (2005), Legion of the Dead (2005) and Way of the Vampire (2005).

 With the announcement of Steven Spielberg’s remake of War of the Worlds (2005), The Asylum had an ingenious idea.
 Realising that the original H.G.
 Wells novel was in public domain, they quickly mounted their own low-budget production and released it to video shelves one day before the Spielberg film hit theatres.
-(Two weeks earlier, Timothy Hines also released his own long-planned version The War of the Worlds (2005), which, unlike the other two films, was set in the novel’s original Victorian period and set out to tell the H.G.
-Wells novel as it was originally written).
+Two weeks earlier, Timothy Hines also released his own long-planned version The War of the Worlds (2005), which, unlike the other two films, was set in the novel’s original Victorian period and set out to tell the H.G.
+Wells novel as it was originally written.
+2019 saw a further resurgence of interest with The War of the Worlds (2019), a three-part BBC tv mini-series set during the Victorian period; and War of the Worlds (2019), an eight episode mini-series that relocates action to the contemporary European Union.

 The success of their version of War of the Worlds gave The Asylum inspiration and allowed them to create an industry of what they call ‘mockbusters’ – films with soundalike titles that come out a day or two before a big-budget Hollywood release.
 The Asylum’s other mockbusters include Exorcism: The Possession of Gail Bowers (2005), The Da Vinci Treasure (2006), Halloween Night (2006), Hillside Cannibals (2006), Pirates of Treasure Island (2006), 666: The Child (2006), Snakes on a Train (2006), When a Killer Calls (2006), AVH: Alien vs Hunter (2007), The Hitchhiker (2007), I Am Omega (2007), Invasion of the Pod People (2007), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), Death Racers (2008), 100 Million B.C.
 (2008), Sunday School Musical (2008), The 18 Year Old Virgin (2009), Paranormal Entity (2009), The Terminators (2009), 2102: Supernova (2009), Almighty Thor (2011), Battle of Los Angeles (2011), Abraham Lincoln vs. Zombies (2012), Age of the Hobbits (2012), American Battleship (2012) and Atlantic Rim (2013).
 The titles that each of these are copying should be obvious.
 Elsewhere, as they did here, they made their own low-budget versions of public domain works like Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011), Grimm’s Snow White (2012), Hansel & Gretel (2013), Jack the Giant Killer (2013), Hercules Reborn (2014) and Sleeping Beauty (2014) when corresponding big-screen versions were released.